-After months of speculation, Bungie finally shed some light on how weapon retirement will actually work.
+After months of speculation, Bungie finally shed light on how weapon retirement will actually work.
 In a nutshell:

 Legendary weapons and armor now have a Max Power Level that can be reached through infusion.
 That Max Power Level will be set at the Player Power Cap attainable 3 Seasons after their release.

 In other words: Legendary gear will have a one-year lifetime during which it can be used for difficult and Power-enabled activities.

 This definition comes from Bungie’s May 14th’s TWAB, a post that also gave us more information about their plans for the game.
 Yet my biggest question remained:

 When is this going to impact my favorite weapons?